coursera/courier/index.md

 | Scala | Java | Android Java | Swift | ... |
 |-------|------|--------------|-------|-----|

 Courier is part of a suite of language bindings for the Pegasus schema language.
-When Pegasus is used both with backend Scala development and with Mobile development on iOS or Android:
+Bindings for all these languages can be generated from the same schema files.
+When multiple language bindings are used to build applications:

-* Languages share a common understanding of the structure of the data they read and write.
+* These languages share a common understanding of the structure of the data they read and write.
-* Binding generators eliminate the tedious and error prone process of manually writing serializers and transcribing type information from one language to another.
+* The language binding generators eliminate the tedious and error prone process of manually writing serializers and transcribing type information from one language to another.
 * The schemas promote consistency in data modeling, often resulting in JSON data that is easier to understand and work with.

 **Multiple data protocols**